takuya-takeuchi/Demo/Flutter/Vanilla/24_CustomURLScheme/README.md

-# Try Biometric Authentication
+# Custom URL Scheme

 ## Abstracts

-* Use biometric authentication if device/os supports
+* Use custom url scheme to launch app from app
+  * This demo uses `yourcustomscheme://`

 ## Requirements